-My first, unofficial tip is that it does not matter what time of day you eat your breakfast.
-Some people need to eat breakfast as soon as they wake up.
-For some that is great for weight loss and for others it is not.
+I want to start off by saying that it does not matter what time of day you eat your breakfast.
+Some people need to eat breakfast as soon as they wake up, but not everyone.
 I personally eat “meal one” between 12 and 2pm.
-That may sound wildly late to some of you.
+That may sound really late to some of you.
 I eat that late because I practice intermittent fasting.
 I have written several blogs about the topic of intermittent fasting, so if you do not know what it is – check out this post.
-Intermittent fasting helps some people lose weight and it does not work for others.

 Every body is different, so you need to listen to yours.
 Eat “meal one” when it fits best into your schedule.
 You can always change your meal timing if you aren’t seeing the results that you want.